-Remember that lightweight fine knit roll, polo- or turtle-necked jumpers and pullovers have their own subheading codes - 6110 20 10 and 6110 30 10.
+Lightweight fine knit roll, polo or turtle-necked jumpers and pullovers are specifically covered in subheadings 6110 20 10 or 6110 30 10.

-Fine knit means at least 12 stitches per centimetre in both directions.
+Fine knit means at least 12 stitches per cm in both directions.
 These garments are usually knitted in single jersey.
 They’re lightweight and must be close fitting.